baobingzhang/AutoMedTS/README.md

 # AutoMedTS

 > **Automating Clinical Time Series Intelligence**
-> An end-to-end AutoML framework tailored for clinical time-series data.
+> An end-to-end automated ML framework tailored for clinical time-series data.
 Streamline data preprocessing, model selection, hyperparameter optimization, and uncertainty-aware ensembling—minimal manual effort required.
 Originally developed to deliver real-time action recognition and feedback in laparoscopic surgery training.
 It integrates multiple class-imbalance handling strategies (including power transform, temperature-scaled softmax, and SMOTE).
 AutoMedTS automatically searches for optimal models and hyperparameters, providing an end-to-end pipeline for training and inference.
 The framework is easily extensible to other medical time-series tasks and offers comprehensive evaluation metrics (Macro-F1, Balanced Accuracy, MCC) along with visualization tools for performance analysis and feedback.

 ---